 The EM3 seems to have a bit of a lower-treble suck out that takes a little shimmer off higher-pitched vocals and percussion such as you will find on the Polaris 2 timbre.
 You get slightly more meat and bones on the vocal compared to the Polaris 2’s pitch which is high contrast by comparison.
 Female vocals are also just marginally positioned further back on the EM3 compared to the Polaris 2’s more intimate and vivid sound.

 The Polaris 2 low-end has a bit more punch, detail, and texture than the Em3 low-end.
 Both have a sub-bass bias but the EM3 isn’t quite as emphasized or as physical sounding.
 It has rumble but seems a little softer and not as pacey as the Polaris 2 dynamic driver.

-The Campfire Audio Polaris 2 is will resonate strongly with those who love a bit of ‘solid bass’ with its generally confident, well balanced, V-shaped sound signature.
+The Campfire Audio Polaris 2 is will resonate strongly with those who love a bit of ‘solid bass’ with its generally confident, well-balanced, V-shaped sound signature.

 The high contrast ballsy tuning is made for modern dance floor listening.
-If you enjoy sparsely mixed modern R’n’B, those soulful accompanying female vocals or plenty of swirly synth layering in EDM then the tuning is just spot on.
-Its made for this music and plenty enjoyable at that.
+If you enjoy sparsely mixed modern R’n’B, those soulful accompanying female vocals, or plenty of swirly synth layering in EDM then the tuning is just spot on.
+It’s made for this music and plenty enjoyable at that.

-Less so for a complex mid instrumental sequence which requires a bit more space or a male vocal that needs bumping up above that layering.
+Less so for a complex mid instrumental sequence that requires a bit more space or a male vocal that needs bumping up above that layering.
 That’s the niche in the Polaris 2 and less of a player than the original version which had a bit more time for mids presence.